MisterBrash/unicornhatsimulator/README.md

 - Added `get_pixels()` which returns the entire buffer as an array of arrays of arrays ([y][x][r, g, b])
 - Modified `set_pixel()` to accept a colour string, for example `set_pixel(x, y, "red")` see [set_pixel.md](set_pixel.md)
 - Added the non-standard `set_pixel_size(value)` which is only for the simulator to increase or decrease the dot size
+- Fixed the rotation code to rotate counter-clockwise correctly
+- Commented the code thoroughly
+- Size the initial window based on the size of the HAT and pixel size

 ## Usage